SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More places to eat in Union Square

-A traditional long bar lined with high stools is hard to find, but The Royal Exchange offers you exactly that.
-A wide choice of carefully curated ales – try the famous San Francisco favorite Anchor Steam's Steam Beer for one – and a great traditional food menu makes this a superb hangout for locals and the sports fan.
+A traditional long bar lined with high stools is hard to find, but the Royal Exchange offers you exactly that.
+A wide choice of carefully curated ales – try the famous San Francisco favorite Anchor Steam's Steam Beer for one – and a great traditional food menu make this a superb hangout for locals and sports fans.

-Welcoming, friendly, and accommodating, this is a bar that gives you old-school charm with 21 TVs showing the big matches and events, and you'll love the ambiance and the expert service behind the bar.
+Welcoming, friendly, and accommodating, this bar offers old-school charm with 21 TVs showing the big matches and events, and you'll love the ambiance and the expert service behind the bar.

 Address: 301 Sacramento Street